kubeflow/website/content/en/docs/components/pipelines/legacy-v1/reference/api/kubeflow-pipeline-api-spec.md

 This document describes the API specification for the `v1beta1` Kubeflow Pipelines REST API.

-## API Endpoint
+## About the REST API

 In most deployments of the [Kubeflow Platform](/docs/started/installing-kubeflow/#kubeflow-platform), the Kubeflow Pipelines REST API is available under the `/pipeline/` HTTP path.
 For example, if you host Kubeflow at `https://kubeflow.example.com`, the API will be available at `https://kubeflow.example.com/pipeline/`.

 {{% alert title="Tip" color="dark" %}}
-In most cases, we recommend using the [Kubeflow Pipelines Python SDK](/docs/components/pipelines/legacy-v1/reference/sdk/) to interact with the API, as it provides a more user-friendly interface.
+We recommend using the [Kubeflow Pipelines Python SDK](/docs/components/pipelines/legacy-v1/reference/sdk/) as it provides a more user-friendly interface.
 See the [Connect SDK to the API](/docs/components/pipelines/user-guides/core-functions/connect-api/) guide for more information.
 {{% /alert %}}

-## Authentication
+### Authentication

 How requests are authenticated and authorized will depend on the distribution you are using.
 Typically, you will need to provide a token or cookie in the request headers.

 Please refer to the documentation of your [Kubeflow distribution](/docs/started/installing-kubeflow/#kubeflow-platform) for more information.

-## Example Usage
+### Example Usage

 To use the API, you will need to send HTTP requests to the appropriate endpoints.